ming71/UCAS-AOD-benchmark/README.md

 * `na` denotes number of anchors preset at each location of feature maps.
 * Data augment is adopted (random flip, hsv augment, translation, rotation).
 * All models are evaluated via **VOC07 metric**.
-* The papers and codes of DAL and CFM-Net will be made public after the papers are published.
 ### Benchmark
 | model | backbone | input_size | na | car | airplane | mAP |paper link |remark |
 | :---: | :---: |:--------: | :--: | :--: |:-----: |------- |------- |------- |